maxamillion/ansible-runner/CONTRIBUTING.md

 ## Linting and Unit Tests

 `tox` is used to run linters (`flake8` and `yamllint`) and unit tests on both Python 2 and 3.
 It uses poetry to bootstrap these two environments.

+## A note about setup.py

+In this repository you will find a [`setup.py` file](https://docs.python.org/3/installing/index.html#installing-index), this file should never be touched by hand.
+There is a python script located at `packaging/poetry-gen-setup.py` which will generate the `setup.py`.
+If in the event you need to add or alter the `pyproject.toml` file along with your changes, please generate a new `setup.py` and include it in your pull request.
+This allows the Ansible Runner codebase to be compatible with build and release systems that do not yet support [Poetry](https://python-poetry.org/).